ibm-cloud-docs/EventStreams/using_rest_producer.md

 Use the API to connect existing systems to {{site.data.keyword.messagehub}}.
 Create produce requests from your systems into {{site.data.keyword.messagehub}}, including specifying the message key, headers, and the topics that you want to write messages to.

-## Accessing the REST producer API:
+## Accessing the REST producer API
 {: #rest_produce_access}

 You must retrieve the URL and credential details that are needed to connect to the API from a Service credentials object or service key for the service instance.
 For information about creating these objects, see